naghs16/GWL_Multiplex/README.md

 ```{r}
 Rscript ZScore_MUX.R I MON INV 1
 ```
-In the next step, the networks are constructed from Rscript Graph.R using adjacency matrices obtained by threshording the z-score between each pair of the nodes.
+In the next step, the networks are constructed from Rscript Graph.R using the adjacency matrices obtained by threshording the z-score between each pair of the nodes.

 In Graph.R, the defined arguments are group (I, II, III, IV), layer.name (MON), layer.type (FOR, INV, MUX) and z (1, 2, 3, 4, 5) as,